 In order to inhibit fire spread in a cavity, every cavity within a building should have cavity barriers with at least a short fire resistance duration (see annex 2.A) installed around the edges of the cavity.
 This includes for example, around the head, jambs and sill of an external door or window opening.
-A cavity barrier should also be installed between a roof space and any other roof space or between a cavity and any other cavity such as at the wall-head between a wall cavity and a roof space cavity.
+A cavity barrier should also be installed between a cavity and any other cavity or between a roof space and any other roof space.

-However cavity barriers are not necessary at a junction between two cavity walls each comprising two leaves of masonry or concrete at least 75mm thick.
+However cavity barriers are not necessary at a junction between two cavity walls each comprising two leaves of masonry or concrete where both leaves are at least 75mm thick.